B R U N

 O A L L O D I

 Allodi Accordions is a well established family business that has endured some 65 years.
 It started with Bruno, Emilio's father, who opened an accordion sales and repair shop in Mountgrove Road, North London with his wife Rina (pictured right, aged 19) and their then only son, Claudio; Emilio followed later, born here in London.
 The two brothers, Claudio and Emilio, were both talented and passionate about music even as small children.
 Claudio became a professional accordionist and accordion teacher.
 Emilio, although an accomplished accordionist and pianist up until the age of 18, opened his branch of the business in South London in 1978.
 Since his twenties, Emilio has played bass guitar professionally in addition to running his own shop and teaching accordion and piano in the early years.

 picture left, shows Bruno with his two young sons at their North

 London home in the days before he had achieved his ambition of an

 accordion business of his own.
-The two larger
+Post war Italy offered little or no

 fond memory from the Mountgrove Road shop days is that of a visit from the